-A stroke is a medical emergency that can occur when the blood supply to part of the brain is cut off or when a blood vessel in the brain bursts and releases blood into the brain tissue.
+A stroke occurs when the blood supply to part of the brain is cut off or when a blood vessel in the brain bursts and releases blood into the brain tissue.
 If either of those occur in a part of the brain called the basal ganglia, it is a basal ganglia stroke.

 A collection of cell bodies called the basal ganglia lies deep in the center of the brain.
 The basal ganglia serve as the message center for a range of bodily functions.

-- muscle control
+- movement control and learning

 Transient ischemic attack (TIA)